solvrtech/symfony-logbook/README.md

     #   transport: 'redis://localhost:6379/logs?batch=15'
 ```

+### Consume Logs (Asynchronous Transport)

-When you use asynchronous transport to handle the logs, you will need to consume them.
+When you use asynchronous transport to handle the logs, you need to consume them.
 You can do this with the
 ``logbook:log:consume`` command:

 ```bash
 php bin/console logbook:log:consume
 ```

+### Configure LogBook Routes

+Add LogBook health check routes to your Symfony application by including them in `config/routes/logbook.yaml`:

 ```bash
 // config/routes/logbook.yaml